 Boost the booster for one iteration, with customized gradient statistics.
+Like xgboost.core.
+Booster.update(), this function should not be called directly by users.

 - dtrain (DMatrix) The training DMatrix.

 - grad (list) The first order of gradient.

 - hess (list) The second order of gradient.